 Stephanie is scrounging for her next meal, but it looks like she’s pretty good at it.
 This time, she’s the Mad Man with the sales pitch and Don’s the mark.

-We have to remember that when Don’s childhood brother showed up looking to reconnect, Don treated him with withering contempt by tossing him a sack of money and telling him to never come back.
-So when Stephanie calls Don up, pregnant and asking for help, you figure Don’s first reaction is going to be a combination of anger, disgust, and denial of paternity.
+We have to remember that when Don’s childhood brother showed up looking to reconnect, Don treated him with withering contempt by throwing a sack of money at him and telling him to never come back.
+So when Stephanie calls Don up, pregnant and asking for help, you figure Don’s reaction is going to be a combination of anger, disgust, and denial of paternity.
 Instead, his whole face lights up.

 When was the last time you actually saw Don smile?

 We don’t know why Don’s so excited.
 Is it because he still wants to hit that?
-Or is this the new Do-the-right-thing Don Draper, who cherishes family connections (Megan excluded, of course)?
+Or is this the new Do-the-right-thing Don Draper, who cherishes family connections (his wife Megan excluded, of course)?
+When Don gets off the phone with Stephanie, he calls Megan and tells her to expect his “niece” to show up, and that he’ll be flying in to see her that night.

 When Stephanie concluded the conversation with Don by saying, “thank you, Dick,” it sent a shiver down our spines as it does every time the taboo subject, by now an open secret, is explicitly mentioned.